FREQUENTLY ASKED QUESTIONS

 Are there any special handling considerations?

 Professionally trained contractors must always use personal protective equipment (PPE), avoid all contact with skin and eyes and do not inhale the vapors of the isocyanate.

 While spraying, always work with adequate ventilation.
 Protective gloves, face mask and additional PPE items are required.

-For more information, please view our material safety data sheets or contact us directly about the proper handling and use of our polyurethane foam product line and equipment.
+For more information, please view our safety data sheets or contact us directly about the proper handling and use of our polyurethane foam product line and equipment.